File formats#

 Output#

-Indent with 2 spaces, use UTF-8 characters, and preserve order of object pairs.
+Indent with 2 spaces and use UTF-8 characters.
 Example:

 json.dump(data, f, ensure_ascii=False, indent=2)